JarneDM/Boardly/README.md

 #### Todo

-- add data to db when rendering boardly if db is empty
 - choose first project when rendering boardly
 - render labels from db instead of hard coded
 - fix styling